 - Keep your device offline.
 Unsurprisingly, the best way to protect yourself from Internet attacks or online surveillance is to never connect to the Internet.
 You could make sure your secure device never connects to a local network or Wifi and only copy files onto the machine using physical media, like DVDs or USB drives.
 In network security, this is known as having an “air gap ” between the computer and the rest of the world.
 While extreme, this can be an option if you want to protect data that you rarely access, but never want to lose (such as an encryption key , a list of passwords, or a backup copy of someone else's private data that has been entrusted to you).
 If you only need the secure device to store sensitive data, an encrypted USB key kept safely hidden, could be the simplest solution.

 - Don’t log in to your usual accounts.
-If you do use your secure device to connect to the Internet, create separate web or email accounts that you use for communications from this device, and use Tor (see guides for Linux, macOS, Windows) to keep your IP address hidden from those services.
+If you do use your secure device to connect to the Internet, create separate web or email accounts that you use for communications from this device, and use Tor (see guides for Linux, macOS, Windows, and smartphones) to keep your IP address hidden from those services.
 If someone is choosing to specifically target your identity with malware, or is only intercepting your communications, separate accounts and Tor can help break the link between your identity, and this particular machine.

 While having one secure device that contains important, confidential information may help protect it from adversaries, it also creates an obvious target.
 There’s also a risk of losing the only copy of your data if the machine is destroyed.
 If your adversary would benefit from you losing all your data, don't keep it in just one place, no matter how secure.
 Encrypt a copy and keep it somewhere else.